Abandoned & Little-Known Airfields:

 It depicted a total of 11 single-engine aircraft parked around several small buildings on the south side of the field.

-The Litchfield Park Airport apparently closed at some point between 1969-71,
+The Litchfield Park Airport apparently closed at some point in 1969,

 The 1982 USGS topo map still depicted a mere 600' "Landing Strip", extending west from Bullard Avenue.